iAmG-r00t/alx-higher_level_programming/0x00-python-hello_world/README.md

 		- followed by a new line
 	- You are not allowed to use any loops or conditional statement
 	- Your program should be maximum 5 lines long
+6. [Play with strings](6-concat.py) : Complete this source code to print `Welcome to Holberton School!`
+	- You can find the source code [here](https://github.com/holbertonschool/0x00.py/blob/master/6-concat.py)
+	- You are not allowed to use any loops or conditional statements.
+	- You have to use the variables	`str1` and `str2` in your new line of code.
+	- Your program should be exactly 5 lines long